 Always enter the full School Name in Title Case

-If the School is commonly known by another name or abbreviation (eg ‘PLC’) enter as a non-control grouped “Alias” on the school’s record (Names Tab)Where the full school name is too long to fit (most commonly Secondary College campuses) the word “Campus” can be omitted.
+If the School is commonly known by another name or abbreviation (eg ‘PLC’) enter as a non-control grouped “Alias” on the school’s record (Names Tab)

+Hot Tip: Alternate spellings are quite common for school names – please be proactive in adding aliases if you are aware this could be an issue (e.g. St Mary’s/Saint Mary’s/St Marys/Saint Marys or WAAPA/Western Australian Academy of Performing Arts)!

+Where the full school name is too long to fit (most commonly Secondary College campuses) the word “Campus” can be omitted.

 Always enter the Street Address (not a PO Box).
 Follow the general data entry rules.